 I am Chris M. Day, and I live in Homestead Florida – about halfway between Miami and Key Largo (actually a little closer to Key Largo).
-I’ve lived in Homestead for the past 31 years (since December 01ST 1987).
-That’s just over 60% of my life !
+I’ve lived in (or near) Homestead for almost 33 years (since December 01ST 1987).
+That’s over 60% of my life !
 Although I’m originally from the Washington D.C. area (Prince Georges County Maryland and Fairfax County Virginia) I consider Homestead to be my hometown.

-I’ve worked at the air base in Homestead for the past 31 years (aside from about 19 months immediately following Hurricane Andrew on August 24TH 1992).
-During those 19 months that the base was being cleaned-up and partially rebuilt I worked at Andrews AFB Maryland (near Washington D.C.) and MacDill AFB Florida (in Tampa).
+I’ve worked at the air base in Homestead for almost 33 years (aside from about 19 months immediately after Hurricane Andrew on August 24TH 1992).
+During those 19 months that the base was being cleaned-up and partially rebuilt I worked at Andrews AFB Maryland (near Washington D.C.) and MacDill AFB Florida (near Tampa).

 I’ve had 3 main jobs working for the United States Air Force over the past 37 years.
 I’m currently an Accountable Officer / Financial Manager for a major facility maintenance and repair contract on base.
 I’ve also been a Computer Systems Administrator, and a Fighter Jet (F-16) and Tanker Aircraft (KC-135A) Maintenance Systems Analyst / Statistician.
 When I was considering joining the USAF during my Senior year in High School in 1984 I really wanted to be a Meteorologist – or a radio deejay – or both !